trustbloc/sandbox/k8s/demo-dbs/README.md

 * `make clean`

 ## options and features
-* Will deploy Sandbox MongoDB and MySQL.
+* Will deploy Sandbox MongoDB and PostgresSQL.